President: Don Jacobsen

 Immed.
 Past President: Peter Ronai

-There is no formal procedure for becoming a member of the Mid-Valley Travel Club.
+There is no formal procedure for becoming a member of the Mid-Valley Travel Club, and no dues (see "Financial Statement" below).
 You are welcome to come to any of our meetings (see links to "Travel Club Schedule" and "Meeting Details" below).
 If you want to receive e-mail reminders of meetings and notification of new information on the Club's web site, please send an e-mail using the form below under "Contact the Club President, Program Chairman, or Webmaster."
 In addition to your e-mail address, we need your phone number, as experience has shown that people change their e-mail address frequently, and usually forget to notify us of the change.
 If we have your phone number, we can chase you down to get your new e-mail address.
 We do not share your e-mail address or phone number with any third parties.
 If you do notify us of an e-mail address change, please indicate that it is for the Travel Club database.
+If you ever wish to unsubscribe, please use the contact form under "Contact the Club President, Program Chairman, or Webmaster" below.

 Please contact the Program Chairman (see "Contact the Club President, Program Chairman, or Webmaster" below).